1988 Labour Party leadership election (UK): Candidates

 Benn and Kinnock were the only two candidates in the election.
-Benn's supporters had hoped that by launching the leadership challenge that others would step forward and increase the number of candidates involved.
-They specifically wanted John Smith, the Shadow Chancellor of the Exchequer to challenge Kinnock as well.
-At the same time as the leadership challenge, the deputy leadership was also contested by the incumbent Roy Hattersley, John Prescott and Eric Heffer, part of the same left-wing ticket as Benn.
+Benn's supporters had hoped that launching the leadership challenge would encourage others to step forward and increase the number of candidates involved.
+They specifically wanted John Smith, the Shadow Chancellor of the Exchequer, to challenge Kinnock as well.
+At the same time as the leadership challenge, the deputy leadership was contested by the incumbent, Roy Hattersley, John Prescott and Eric Heffer, part of the same left-wing ticket as Benn.

 Campaign

-The campaign lasted for eight months in the run up to the Labour Party conference in October 1988.
+The campaign lasted for eight months in the run-up to the Labour Party conference in October 1988.
 Benn opened his campaign on 3 February, calling it a "campaign for socialism" and saying "I genuinely do not believe the Labour Party is electable if we pursue the present course."
 His supporters launched their own manifesto, "Aims and Objectives of the Labour Party".
 But there was not full support on the left of the party, with David Blunkett saying that the result of a challenge would certainly be defeat for any candidate, and would give Kinnock an air of "omnipotence" with victory.
 Following the launch of a manifesto by Kinnock and Hattersley, which was opposed by Benn, Ken Livingstone and Dennis Skinner, Benn made his official challenge for the Labour leadership.
 Kinnock called the challenge "futile and selfish".

 Following the announcement of the challenge, there was some dissent from parts of the left within the party with Clare Short describing it as a "waste of time".
 Benn's candidacy led to a split in the left-wing Socialist Campaign Group, with Short resigning from the group alongside Margaret Beckett, Jo Richardson, Joan Ruddock and Joan Walley in protest at Benn's decision.
 The Amalgamated Engineering Union announced that it would deduct the cost of polling its members from the overall donations that would normally go to the party.
 Overall, it was expected that the cost of the leadership contest for the party would be in the region of £500,000.
 Kinnock announced that only 15 MPs had backed the challenge, a claim which was disputed by Benn's backers.
 There was also a fear that the leadership challenge would decrease the party's following in the polls, as had happened during Benn's challenge for the deputy leadership in 1981.